 How to Build a Rope Tree Swing – attach the seat and tie the specialized knots for the seat and steel quick links.
-This project is continued from Part 1.
+This project is continued from How to Build a Rope Tree Swing – Part 1

 Stopper Knots for the Rope Swing Seat